Davidcparrar/datawarehouse-redshift/README.md

 python iac_redshift.py --status
 ```

 This will return a table and if the status is `available` it will also return the cluster address and the IAM role.
-Please fill in this values into the configuration file.
+Please fill in these values into the configuration file.
 CLUSTER-HOST and IAM_ROLE-NAME respectively.

-To avoid innecessary costs while developing the cluster can be deleted running:
+The cluster can be deleted running to avoid innecessary costs while developing:

 ```bash
 python iac_redshift.py --delete
 ```

 > :warning: **This will delete the cluster and all the information with it.
-After this point all data will be lost and both the creation and uploading scripts will be needed to recreate the cluster**
+After this point all data will be lost and both the creation and uploading scripts will be needed to recreate the cluster.**

 ### Table creation

 The file sql_queries.py contains the SQL instructions to create the tables.
 Running the create_tables.py file will create the following tables

 - stagingEvents : Staging table that maps the S3 Log data into the cluster.
-- stagingSongs: Staging table that maps the S3 Log data into the cluster.
+- stagingSongs: Staging table that maps the S3 Song data into the cluster.

 And the Schema for OLAP.